May 6, 2026

 Stay updated with the latest tutorials, tips, and news on PowerPoint and presentation techniques.

-Learn how to apply Theme Colors and Theme Fonts in PowerPoint 365 for Windows.
+Learn how to reuse slides through drag and drop in PowerPoint 365 for Windows.

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.